 “The vision I have for the Church is to be a faithful body of believers who love God and love neighbor.
 There are things about the modern church that are wonderful and things that need some adjustment.
 I believe every congregation has room to grow not only in size but in spiritual understanding.
 One thing that has been placed on my heart over the last several years is to look at the church from the view of Acts 2.
 For those who were closest to Christ’s resurrection, what did they find to be the most essential pieces?
 Worshipping together, meeting in homes, sharing everything they had, and a devotion to the learning and teaching of Jesus.”

 Del Larson - Certified Lay Minister

-Choir Accompanist & Bell Choir Director - Sharon Fangsrud
+Choir and Worship Accompanist & Bell Choir Director - Sharon Fangsrud

 Music is an integral part of my spiritual life – I would be lost without it.
 My church life began back in my home town in South Dakota in a Baptist congregation, where, as a young girl in junior high, I began playing for Sunday School and youth group, "moving up the ranks" to play for the Sunday morning church service and accompanying the choir as well as soloists and small groups.
 I inherited the love of music from my loving Grandfather (who I was blessed to be able to accompany often) and Mom (who was the first pianist when the Baptist church was organized in Milbank), and I will be forever grateful to them for the encouragement they gave to keep going.
 Over the years, I have had the opportunity to work with many musically talented musicians.
 It has been their love and ministry that has inspired me to share my talent and carry on their ministry – through singing, playing piano, or directing the bells.
 I pray that my ministry will do the same for others.